Docket Entries Since Last Update

 Some employees will not or cannot comply with new health and safety protections.
-While employers generally are permitted to set policies for managing their workforces, there are laws that protect employees’ ability to object to or refuse to comply with employer policies.
-As employers prepare to reopen, they should review federal, state, and local laws before implementing policies or disciplining or terminating employees for noncompliance.
+While employers generally are permitted to set policies for managing their workforce, there are laws that protect employees’ ability to object to or refuse to comply with employer policies.
+As employers prepare to reopen in-person workplaces, they should review federal, state, and local laws before implementing policies or disciplining or terminating employees for noncompliance.
 See State L&E Developments.

 For more information about what constitutes and undue hardship, see Assess Undue Hardship of Accommodation.

 State laws may impose additional requirements on employers.
 See State Comparison Chart: Disability Discrimination.

 If an employee objects to a policy or vaccine requirement based on sincerely held religious beliefs, employers should engage in the interactive process to determine reasonable accommodations are available.
 If accommodating an employee's religious beliefs would cause more than a de minimis burden, Title VII allows employers to refuse the accommodation.
 See Point of Law, POL.